Compute your Curiosity

 Peer-Reviewed Journals (Full Paper)

-• (In peer review) Yamamoto, K., Lim, J., Biljecki, F. and Stouffs, R. Which, What, and How Long to Model: A Cloud-Native Spatiotemporal Framework for Indoor Human Mobility in Built Environment.
+• (In peer review) Yamamoto, K., Lim, J., Biljecki, F. and Stouffs, R. How Long, Which, and What to Model: A Cloud-Native Framework for Human Mobility Simulation in Built Environment.

 • Tran, P., Zhao, M., Yamamoto, K., Minet, L., Nguyen, T. and Balasubramanian, R., 2020.
 Cyclists’ personal exposure to traffic-related air pollution and its influence on bikeability.
 Transportation Research Part D: Transport and Environment, 88, pp. 102563.